-An Academic Internship is one of Metropolitan State's creative learning strategies available to students.
-It is a structured, credit-bearing field experience in which a student acquires and applies knowledge and skills, while working in a responsible role within a community, business or government setting.
+An academic internship is one of the creative learning strategies available to Metro State students.
+It is a structured, credit-bearing experience in which a student acquires and applies knowledge and skills while working in a community, business, or government setting.
+Internships: